 Mind of Their Own

 Dr. Huntington has personally seen latches rise by themselves, and doors open, without any help from the wind or the living.

 While sitting with the family in the long room, or at the dining room table, visitors have seen, out of the corner of their eyes, something bustling by in a hurry.

 Family members had heard a “high, sustained musical note” once in a while during the day and night.

 Indentations on the four poster bed in the front bedroom have been seen by the living, as if someone unseen was lying down on top of the spread.

 Well-known author and psychic, Suzie Smith, briefly saw a gray mist traveling up the staircase to the attic, and saw an unexplained shadow, while on her day tour of the mansion.
-Full details of her observations and her report on the mansion can be found in her book, “Prominent American Ghosts,” a must see for ghost lovers.
+Full details of her observations and her report on the mansion can be found in her book, “Prominent American Ghosts.”

 Also called Forty Acres, or known as The Porter/Phelps/Huntington Mansion, this haunted mansion, now a museum, can be found on Route 47, near Hadley, Massachusetts.
 It’s open to the public in the afternoon, for a fee.

 - Prominent American Ghosts, by Suzy Smith, Dell Publishers, January 1, 1969